How you can build a diverse, balanced share portfolio as part of your SMSF.

 One of the benefits of running your own SMSF is the wider choice of investments on offer, compared to a traditional supeannuation fund.

-SMSFs can choose to invest in Australian and international shares, CFDs, options, warrants, futures, metals, and bonds and IPOs, as well as a variety of other investment types including property, managed funds and forex.
+SMSFs can choose to invest in Australian and international shares, CFDs, options, warrants, metals, bonds and IPOs, as well as a variety of other investment types including property, managed funds and forex.

 Shares (either listed or unlisted) compete for the title of the most popular asset class for SMSFs to invest in.
 So how can you make the most out of your share portfolio investments while minimising risk to your SMSF?